uon-hci/tools/docs/docs/SHP-course.md

 ## Eliciting preferences

+> Understanding the way people perceive, compare and prefer systems and products is an essential part of a design process.
+There are tools and methods used to identify these aspects in diverse contexts.

 ### Paired comparisons

 When comparing multiple systems, the *paired comparisons* method can be used to *rank and identify general user preferences*.